AdobeDocs/dynamic-media-classic.en/help/using/linking-image-set-web-page.md

 ---
-title: Link an Image Set to a Web page
+title: Link an Image Set to a Web Page
 description: Learn how to link an Image Set to a Web page in Adobe Dynamic Media Classic.
 contentOwner: Rick Brough
 content-type: reference